nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 Job completed with throwable: java.lang.RuntimeException: Something went wrong
 ```

-## 🧨 Why CoroutineExceptionHandler Is Not Invoked on Cancellation
+## 🎯 Why CoroutineExceptionHandler Is Not Invoked on Cancellation

-- ✅ Key Rule:
 1. CoroutineExceptionHandler is only triggered for uncaught exceptions in root coroutines.
 2. It is not triggered for CancellationException, because cancellation is not considered an error.

 ```
   val scope = CoroutineScope(Job() + CoroutineExceptionHandler{ _, throwable -> println("CoroutineExceptionHandler: $throwable") })